UPDATED FOR MARCH 2017

 LinkedIn Recommendations for people are a great way of showing your value.
 They are an independent confirmation to potential customers or partners that you are great at what you do.
 They can really make you stand out from your competition.

-How To Give A LinkedIn Recommendation for a person
+How To Give A LinkedIn Recommendation

 Follow the instructions in our step by step slide presentation below.
 LinkedIn have just made it much easier to Recommend.